diggerdata/CS3733-Rana-Frontend/README.md

 #### Participant
 A Participant can create a meeting in any open time slot during a schedule that has been shared with them.
 To do so, they must enter their user details, which includes a username and email to identify them.
 After selecting a time slot on the schedule, and successfully creating a meeting, they will be provided a secret code to access their meeting and cancel it if they desire to at a later date.

+A Participant also has the ability to search for a specific timeslot by providing a year, month, weekday, date, and/or hour.
+After submitting the query, they will be provided with possible timeslots that fit within their requirements.

 A returning participant can view their meeting and cancel it if they enter their secret code in the login area.

 ### SysAdmin Page